ouchadam/backdrop-mod/README.md

 # backdrop-mod
-Google backdrop without the Chromecast built in message
+Google backdrop without the Chromecast built in message, also kind of fixes the `home` integration, it's a bit flaky but working~.

 ### Prerequisites